ahobe/Rockoders_SEM_image_assessment/README.md

 Inside each folder is a dummy tiff file, which git requires to show the folders.
 Delete these files before proceeding.

+### Downloading the required ML models:
+The models can be found [here](https://drive.google.com/drive/folders/1-hV6jhjIMoUTvTnvGypGklVqeicIiAEe?usp=sharing).
+These models need to be added to *src/assesSEM/models/* for the methods to work.

 ### Creating the conda environment:
 ```bash
 conda env create -f assesSEM.yml